scottlawsonbc/audio-reactive-led-strip/README.md

 A PyQtGraph GUI will open to display the output of the visualization on the computer.
 There is a setting to enable/disable the GUI display in [config.py](python/config.py)

-You can run visualization.py with one of the follow arguments to start in the chosen mode: energy, spectrum, scroll
+You can run visualization.py with one of the following arguments to start in that mode: energy, spectrum, scroll

 For example: $ python python/visualization.py spectrum